JabusVanDenBerg/SDE-SIS-Model/README.md

 ### Basic

-The Basic example show case how the basic model work with constant parameters.
+The Basic example show how the basic model work with constant parameters.
 The `SIS.py` script takes six command line arguments, namely, `Np` the number of SDE solutions, `N` the population size, `T` the duration of the solution (in days), `dt` the time step (in days), `beta` the infection rate (percentage per day), and `rho` the recovery rate (recoveries per day), for example
 ```
 python SIS.py 10000 5.9e7 100.0 0.25 4.6e-8 2.4
 ```